Strawberry Oatmeal Snack Cake

 - In a large bowl, whisk together applesauce, egg, oil, maple syrup, milk, and vanilla.

-- In a second bowl, mix remaining ingredients besides the strawberries and jam, if using.
+- In a second bowl, mix remaining ingredients besides the strawberries.
 (You can also just add the dry ingredients to the wet ingredients one-by-one if you prefer not getting another bowl dirty.
 However, I think the dry ingredients incorporate better if they are mixed together first.)

 - Add the bowl of dry ingredients to the wet ingredients and mix until almost all the flour is combined.
 Stir in about 3/4 of the diced strawberries and mix just until combined to avoid overmixing.
 Pour the batter into your prepared pan and spread it evenly into the pan.
 Scatter the remaining strawberries over the top, then sprinkle on a pinch of extra oats.
 (The oats are just for a garnish so totally optional.)